CANA-Dan/ParEdit/README.md

 **High quality spectrogram.** A huge amount of work went into the spectrogram, but it was well worth it.
 The spectrogram has 2 main settings, the low frequency mode, and standard mode.

 **Low Frequency Mode** allows the user to look at a close up of 5000hz and below, although you can go all the way down to just looking at 300 hz and below.
-It's sudo logarithmic and give you an incredible view of all the low frequencies, allowing you to more easily pick apart close together sounds, both in frequency and time.
+It's sudo logarithmic and gives you an incredible view of all the low frequencies, allowing you to more easily pick apart close together sounds, both in frequency and time.

 **Standard Mode** gives you the full range of frequencies and allows you to more easily spot Rides, Hi-Hats, and Crashes.